 First, to be clear, most of us don’t have money anymore—you, me, and all the businesses around us.
 Expenses for races like these occur largely well before any boat crosses a start line.
 The umbrella non-profit under which I run these races—Northwest Maritime Center (NWMC)—is still fighting.
 It, like our races, specializes in teaching, training, and celebrating on the water and shoreside activities, including thousands of students each year from schools all over the Pacific Northwest.
 In short, it specializes in bringing people together, a clear no-no nowadays.
 Still, we are unanimous in the need to honor our word and debt.

-I have tried to make the policy as clear as possible, but if you need further clarity please reach out to Kate, our race registrar.
+I have tried to make the policy as clear as possible, but if you need further clarity please reach out to Verity, our race registrar.

 - All application fees are non-refundable.